ahwayakchih/nobbic/docs/actions/backup.markdown

 ## `backup` APP_NAME [BACKUPS_DIR] [BACKUP_NAME]

-Creates a backup directory containing data from database(s), archive with files uploaded by users to NodeBB, etc...
-All the information needed to rebuild the pod whenever it's needed.
+Creates a backup directory containing data from database(s), archive with files uploaded by users to NodeBB, etc... - all the information needed to rebuild the pod whenever it's needed.

 `BACKUPS_DIR` and `BACKUP_NAME` arguments are optional.